-- A. Copies of all available standardized course evaluation summaries.
-Do not include large volumes of individual evaluations; if comments are included in such evaluations, provide a representative sample. - B. If applicable, copies of all available forms or other instruments used to document clinical skills, with summaries of responses.
+- A. Copies of all available standardized course evaluation summaries. - B. If applicable, copies of all available forms or other instruments used to document clinical skills, with summaries of responses.

 (Please save your discussion of these evaluations for the "Evaluation of the Candidate" section below.)